trayio/babel-plugin-webpack-alias/README.md

 ```
 This is an example but the plugin will output the relative path depending on the position of the file and the alias folder.

+See the [examples](/examples) folder for more configuration examples.

 ## Installation

 ```console